pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 7. Create the Kubernetes Secret object:

-    If you have already generated a set of certificates for each component and a set of client-side certificate for each client as described in the above steps, create the Secret objects for the TiDB cluster by the following command:
+    If you have already generated a set of certificates for each component and a set of client-side certificate for each client as described in the above steps, create the Secret objects for the TiDB cluster by executing the following command:

     - The PD cluster certificate Secret: